 ICWA affirms the rights and preference of Tribal Courts to adjudicate child abuse and neglect and adoption cases involving children on the reservation.
 ICWA affirms and supports Tribal jurisdiction in child welfare proceedings.

 ICWA applies to every kind of involuntary custody proceeding that involves an Indian child, including relinquishment for adoption and juvenile dependency proceedings.
-Newly proposed regulations suggest ICWA also be applied to voluntary placements unless the child will be returned to the parent upon demand.
+The regulations suggest ICWA also be applied to voluntary placements unless the child will be returned to the parent upon demand.
 25 U.S.C. § 1912(a)

-The new regulations apply to all “proceedings” initiated on or before December 12, 2016 but they do apply to any subsequent proceedings in those cases and to subsequent proceedings affecting the custody or placement of the same child.
+The regulations do not apply to proceedings initiated before December 12, 2016 but they do apply to any subsequent proceedings in those cases and to subsequent proceedings affecting the custody or placement of the same child.
 ICWA defines the four phases of a child dependency case as separate proceedings and the regulations are to be invoked when the case procedurally moves from one phase to the next.
-For ICWA purposes, “child custody proceeding” as defined includes the following four separate phases that may all take place within a single ongoing case: (1) the foster care placement, (2) termination of parental rights, from termination of parental rights to pre-adoptive placement and then to adoptive placement.
-Each of these proceedings is a new proceeding for ICWA purposes and the new regulations require ICWA inquiry at the beginning of each proceeding within a case, not each case.
+For ICWA purposes, “child custody proceeding” as defined includes the following four separate phases that may all take place within a single ongoing case: (1) the foster care placement, (2) termination of parental rights, (3) preadoptive placement, and (4) adoptive placement.
+Each of these proceedings is a new proceeding for ICWA purposes and the regulations require ICWA inquiry at the beginning of each proceeding within a case, not each case.
 25 U.S.C. § 1903(1); 25 C.F.R §§ 23.143 and 23.2 (1996)

 It is imperative that everyone - attorneys, social workers, the court – ask whether the child may be an Indian child at the very beginning of a dependency case.
 In some jurisdictions, ICWA placements are presumed to be the best interests of the child.
 If an Indian foster child is not placed into an ICWA-preferred placement, that child may later be moved to a tribally sanctioned home.
 That move is likely to be traumatic for the child.
 If ICWA is not followed the case may be overturned or invalidated at any stage, including post finalization of an adoption.